 Children and parents are encouraged to walk to school.
-We participate in West Sussex Living Streets and we have undertaken a travelling to school survey.
 We have facilities for children to keep their bikes and scooters.

 Grounds

 We encourage our children to look after the garden areas and use their ideas for the future development of other wildlife areas.
 We encourage the involvement of parents and other members of the community to support future development.